 One of the many ways the Department Managers and I strive to improve operations is through a focus on continuous improvement.
 One manifestation of this effort is the following decision points that were developed and submitted for consideration by the BOT.
 Two revenues/sources and eight expenditures/ uses decision points were requested by department managers.
-Of these, I recommend both revenue/sources and four expenditures/uses decision points for inclusion in the FY20 WDPB.
+Of these, I recommended both revenue/sources and four expenditures/uses decision points for inclusion in the FY20 Approved Budget.
+The BOT added three additional expenditures/uses decision points to the budget for a total of 7 funded expenditures/uses decision points.

-Recommended Revenues/Sources Decision Points
+Approved Revenues/Sources Decision Points

-- \$153,939 Increase in the monthly assessment by \$2.63 comprised of the following two elements: - o \$112,218 Increase in the monthly assessment by \$1.90 or 3.00% - o \$42,721 Increase in the monthly assessment by \$0.73 to round up to the next integer
+- \$153,939 Increase in the monthly assessment by \$2.63 comprised of the following two decision points: - o \$112,218 Increase in the monthly assessment by \$1.90 or 3.00% - \$42,721 Increase in the monthly assessment by \$0.73 to round up to the next integer

 For many years, prior BOTs have tried to hold the assessment rate steady as long as possible and when absolutely required then raise the rate.
 In my opinion, this practice lead to the mis-guided annual debate of "whether the assessment rate should be increased?"
-The reason I believe this is a mis-guided debate is the fact that BBRD's assessment is a non-ad valorem (i.e. not based on the value of the property) assessment which does not rise or fall based on the value of property like the commonly recognized property tax used to fund cities, counties and schools in Florida.
-With the receipts from the assessment representing 60.14% of the FY19 General Fund's total revenues/sources, it is not financially feasible in the long-run to hold said revenue stream constant while almost all of BBRD's expenditures/uses increase due to inflationary pressures.
+The reason I believe this is a mis-guided debate is the fact that BBRD's assessment is a non-ad valorem (i.e. not based on the value of the property) assessment which does not rise or fall based on the value of property like the commonly recognized property tax used to fund cities, counties, and schools in Florida.
+With the receipts from the assessment representing 60.14% of the FY19 General Fund's total revenues/sources, it is not financially feasible in the long run to hold said revenue stream constant while almost all of BBRD's expenditures/uses increase due to inflationary pressures.

-Initially proposed for FY19 and planned for future years was an annual 2.50% increase in the assessment that will allow BBRD to maintain an equitable purchasing power for the personnel, goods and services needed to provide services to residents and guests.
+Initially approved for FY19 and planned for future years was an annual 2.50% increase in the assessment that will allow BBRD to maintain an equitable purchasing power for the personnel and operating costs needed to provide services to residents and guests.
 When needed, additional increases in the rate can be made for specific purposes.
-This separation of rate increases based on inflationary pressures and other needs will help communicate to residents, property owners and other stakeholders the rationale behind the increases.
-At the January 31, 2019 Proposed FY20-24 5yrFM&CIP Workshop, the BOT reached a consensus to increase this annual inflationary off-set adjustment to 3.00% and to add a secondary increase "to round up to the next integer" of the monthly assessment.
+This separation of rate increases based on inflationary pressures and other needs helps communicate to residents, property owners, and other stakeholders the rationale behind the increases.
+At the January 31, 2019 Proposed FY20-24

+5yrFM&CIP Workshop, the BOT reached a consensus to increase this annual inflationary off-set adjustment to 3.00% and to add a secondary increase "to round up to the next integer" of the monthly assessment.

-As proposed, the FY20 WDPB (which contains the FY20-24 5yrFM&CIP) maintains estimated ending fund balance percentages range from 22.99% in FY20 estimated year-end to 35.58% in FY24.
-Although these percentages are well above the BBRD minimum policy of 20%, the out years do not contain many R&M/capital projects and therefore the surplus fund balance permits future BOTs the ability to address needs of BBRD that are currently unfunded, unknown or unanticipated.
+The FY20 Approved Budget (which contains the FY20-24 5yrFM&CIP) maintains estimated ending fund balance percentages range from 20.00% in FY20 estimated year-end to 28.94% in FY24.
+Although these percentages are well above the BBRD minimum policy of 20%, the out years do not contain many R&M/capital projects and therefore the surplus fund balance permits future BOTs the ability to address needs of BBRD that are currently unfunded, unknown, or unanticipated.

-Recommended Expenditures/Uses Decision Points
+Approved Expenditures/Uses Decision Points